ivos/git-crash-course/Readme.md

     git status

-At this point Git says there are _changes not staged for commit_ (for modified and deleted files) or _untracked files_ (for newly created files).
+At this point Git says there are "_changes not staged for commit_" (for modified and deleted files) or "_untracked files_" (for newly created files).

 Show the details of changes within the files (modified lines)